 Spot the Style Boho Chic is a little bit tricky to spot as it often incorporates elements of Native American design, Moroccan, and Eclectic.
 Look for nature-inspired colorways that revolve around sandy beige, rusty reds or oranges, ocean aquamarine.
 Fabrics are cozy and well worn.
 Vintage items from the 60’s are often incorporated such as the classic papasan chairs and bohemian area rugs.
 Patterns are inspired by Native American designs.
-Thoughtful materials such as natural fibers, reclaimed wood, and glass or crystal accents are incorporated to create a spiritual connection between the home and nature.
+Thoughtful materials such as natural fibers, reclaimed wood, feathers, and glass or crystal accents are incorporated to create a spiritual connection between home and the natural world.
 This connection to nature means Boho designs also feature plenty of plants, literally adding life to the space.

 Where to Shop